bcgov-nr/action-broker-vault-provision/README.md

 ## Vault Login or Vault Provision

 This action creates an AppRole secret which can be used to login and create a Vault token that can be renewed.
-This is required if you want your service to have continous access to a database protected by a dynamic (rotated) secret (See: [Vault database engine](https://developer.hashicorp.com/vault/docs/secrets/databases)).
+This is required if you want your service to have continuous access to a database protected by a dynamic (rotated) secret (See: [Vault database engine](https://developer.hashicorp.com/vault/docs/secrets/databases)).
 Otherwise, you would only be able to start a service that could access the database using that dynamic secret for the duration of the intention.

 Each invocation of this action should, at most, provision a single instance of a service.
 How a service is provisioned should not create a scenario where its token outlives the service instance.
 If multiple service instances are provisioned with the same token from a single invocation, an immortal shared token (if each individual service renews the same token) is created.
 Secure token renewal depends on the token expiring (relatively) quickly once a service instance is stopped.

 In almost all situations, a GitHub Action should be using the [Vault Login Action](https://github.com/bcgov-nr/action-broker-vault-login) instead.

-# Broker Documention
+# Broker Documentation

 Please refer to the [NR Broker Repository](https://github.com/bcgov-nr/nr-broker) for full usage details.